Advertiser Disclosure

 • 1x points on all other purchases

-As far as other benefits go, you’ll get a complimentary Priority Pass Select membership, a TSA PreCheck/Global Entry application fee credit, a DoorDash DashPass subscription (activate by December 31, 2024), Instacart benefits, access to the Chase Luxury Hotel and Resort Collection, and so much more.
+As far as other benefits go, you get a complimentary Priority Pass Select membership; a TSA PreCheck or Global Entry application fee credit; a DoorDash DashPass subscription (activate by December 31, 2024); Instacart benefits; access to the Chase Luxury Hotel and Resort Collection; rental car benefits, including elite status with National (Emerald Club Executive Level) and Avis (Preferred); and more.

-Runner-up: Capital One Venture X Rewards Credit Card
+Runner-Up: Capital One Venture X Rewards Credit Card

 Capital One Venture X Rewards Credit CardTerms Apply / Rates & Fees